Toronto Housing Market Report

 Many have resorted to Helocs, credit cards, and are changing their spending behaviours.
 A small percentage increase in 90 day overdue mortgage payments show financial stress is real.

-While many in the Toronto housing market hope for lower rates, high home prices and mortgage qualification rules (debt to income) vs requested mortgage will make purchasing a tough prospect.
+While many in the Toronto housing market hope for lower mortgage rates, high home prices and mortgage qualification rules (debt to income) vs requested mortgage will make purchasing a tough prospect.

 36% of first time homebuyers in Ontario as reported by CIBC economists, are getting financial help to cover their down payments.
 That “gift” is $128,000 in Ontario and is up 52% in the last 5 years.
 It suggests the market is dependent on young buyers borrowing money from the bank of mom and dad.
 As Gen X or baby boomer parents transfer wealth to younger generations, it may add to rising home price pressures.